Acoustics-based Active Control of Unsteady Flow Dynamics using Reinforcement Learning Driven Synthetic Jets: Problem introduction and setup

-where $u_{t_s}$ is the tangential velocity component at the interface of the obstacle $\partial \Omega_{S}$, defined as $\mathbf{n}$ is the normal unit vector at the surface, $n_x$ and $n_y$ are the x-component and y-components of normal vector, $U_{mean}$ the average inflow velocity, $\rho$ the fluid density, $\nu$ kinematic viscosity and $L$ the characteristic length of the cylinder, which is the diameter in this case.
+$\mathbf{n}$ is the normal unit vector at the surface, $n_x$ and $n_y$ are the x-component and y-components of normal vector, $U_{mean}$ the average inflow velocity, $\rho$ the fluid density, $\nu$ kinematic viscosity and $L$ the characteristic length of the cylinder, which is the diameter in this case.

 The uniformly separated measurements around the cylinder can be used to determine the drag coefficient by summation of discrete measurements as approximate integration.
-For further details about the dimensions of the setup, refer to Figure 2.
+For further details about the dimensions of the setup, refer to \Cref{fig:schematicdiagram}.

 Inflow is actuated from the left wall (near the cylinder) with a parabola shape according to the following formula for velocity: